department-of-veterans-affairs/vets-website/README.md

 `content/wip/.*`, will fail by default and not run any builds.
 This is to allow rapid iteration on WIP content team work before builds are tested.

-Accessibility tests are run on PRs over the development build type.
-If features are available in production that are not available in development, then this optimization will need to be removed.
+Tests are run over the staging buildtype for all PRs.
+Features should not be toggled based on the build type.
+Instead, define a feature flag variable and test both the enabled and disabled states.
+See `SampleFeature` and the associated `__SAMPLE_FEATURE__` env variables for an example implementation.

 Please see the `/script/travis-build.sh` file for more documentation and an overview of the CI configuration.